 Tissue: skin, mucosa (oral, conjunctival, genital, esophageal), other epithelium (gastrointestinal, respiratory, urinary).

-Transport tissue (optimal 4-6 mm) in Michel's medium (ARUP supply #45462) available online through eSupply using ARUP Connect or call ARUP Client Services at (800) 522-2787.
+Transport tissue (optimal 4-6 mm) in Michel's medium (ARUP supply #45462) available online through eSupply using ARUP Connector call ARUP Client Services at (800) 522-2787.
 Also acceptable: Zeus tissue fixative.
+Label container with transport medium type, if not an ARUP-supplied vial.

 Room temperature.
 Also acceptable: Refrigerated.